p91g/patrick-moore.github.io/_pages/about.md

 Academic & work background
 ------
-I started out in Urban Geography and transitioned into Transport Data Science after researching cycling in the Netherlands, where I obtained my MSc.
+I started out in Urban Geography and transitioned into Intelligent Transport Systems after researching cycling in the Netherlands, where I obtained my MSc.
 During my time as a marketing analyst for several years I nurtured my love for data, while getting a handle on business strategy and working with clients.